UBC-LA-Hackathon/student-dashboard/1-Canvas-API-Token.md

 1. Save `.env`.

 ## Create an API call to Canvas from within `server.js`
+_Not sure what an API (application programming interface) is?
+[Here's a guide.](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/)_

 To ensure that you are able to make API calls to Canvas, let's create a call and print the result.

 Navigate to `server.js` in `backend` folder, and you'll see the following line: